mseminatore/TeslaJS/README.md

 It is important to acknowledge that there are already several very good Javascript libraries available for the Tesla.
 I created this library for two main reasons:

-* First, because I needed some small but important features that existing libraries did not provide
+1. The anticipated need for a few small but important features that existing libraries did not provide
-* And second, as a personal opportunity to learn more about the Tesla REST API, Node.js and Github
+2. I was looking for a personal opportunity to learn more about the Tesla REST API, Node.js and Github

 The REST API encapusulated by this library was documented through the work of many Tesla Model S owners.
 The current REST API documentation can be found at: